top of page

 Informed Public

 A group of bird banders hatched the idea during long volunteer hours banding birds at monitoring sites.
-Founded in 2008, the organization united existing projects, teams, and trainers dedicated to bird research in the Puget Sound.
+Founded in 2008 as a 501(c)(3) organization, PSBO united existing projects, teams, and trainers dedicated to bird research in the Puget Sound.

 Our vision grew to encompass an organization that identifies gaps in our knowledge about local birds, mobilizes and trains people to collect data to address the gaps, and provides the results both to the general public and to land managers.